apache/celeborn/docs/monitoring.md

     - SortingFiles
     - SortedFiles
     - SortedFileSize
+    - ForkJoinQueueSize
+      - This value means the task count of sorted shuffle files.
+    - ForkJoinSortingSize
+      - This value means the number of task to sort shuffle files.
     - DiskBuffer
       - The memory occupied by pushData and pushMergedData which should be written to disk.
     - PausePushData